Skip to Content

 The full recipe with measurements is in the recipe card below.

-Chicken wings tossed with baking powder and spices.
+Chicken wings in a bowl with spices.

-Wings lined onto a baking sheet baking in the oven.
+Chicken wings baking in the oven.

 Expert Tips